secretstartups/handbook/security/security-engineering/application-security/runbooks/handling-s1p1.html.md

 1. Once the short term solution has been delivered, validate that the fix was effective.

 Some past short term options have been:
-* HA proxy to block certain endpoints.
+* Cloudflare rule to block certain endpoints.
 * Disable a specific feature using feature flags or application configuration.
 * Deploy a [hotpatch](https://gitlab.com/gitlab-org/release/docs/blob/master/general/deploy/post-deployment-patches.md).

 ### Long term

-1. Handle it like you normally would for a [critical security release](https://gitlab.com/gitlab-org/release/docs/blob/master/general/security/security-engineer.md#critical).
+1. Follow the [flowchart](./deciding-gitlab-com-deployment.html) to decide which type of release is best suited for the current issue.
 1. Open an [RCA issue](https://gitlab.com/gitlab-com/gl-security/rcas/-/issues/) to start the RCA process.

 ## Handoff